What are the major types of elder abuse?

 Are nursing home staff obligated to report abuse?

-Nurses must be aware at all times of the responsibility to respect and to preserve nursing home resident rights.
+Nurses must be aware at all times of the responsibility to respect and preserve nursing home residents' rights.
 Elders have the right to decide what is to be done to them, as well as the right to exercise maximum control of their personal environments and living conditions.
 The nurse's responsibility in this regard emanates from both legal and professional standards.

 The common victim is an elderly female.
 The most helpless victims are often targeted for abuse.
 These individuals are usually dependent on assistance with activities of daily living and have memory problems.